Kookster310/daystrom-rust/README.md

-# Daystrom TUI - Rust Edition
+# Daystrom TUI

-A powerful monitoring tool with a TUI (Terminal User Interface) similar to k9s or htop, designed to monitor multiple hosts and services across different ports and protocols.
+A powerful TUI monitoring tool designed to monitor multiple hosts and services across different ports and protocols.
 Built in Rust for performance and reliability.

-## Overview

-This is a complete TUI monitoring application in Rust that replicates and improves upon the functionality of the original Go implementation.
-The Rust version provides better performance, memory safety, and a more modern TUI interface.

 ## Features